GTMStack

 Lead scoring has a credibility problem.
 Marketing teams spend months building elaborate scoring models with dozens of criteria, weighted formulas, and complex automation rules.
 Then sales ignores them.

-This isn’t a communication failure or a “sales and marketing alignment” buzzword problem.
-It’s a calibration problem.
 Most lead scoring models fail for concrete, measurable reasons:

 They’re too complex.
 A model with 47 scoring criteria and 12 behavioral triggers produces scores that nobody can explain.
 When a sales rep asks “why is this lead scored 78?” and the answer requires a 10-minute walkthrough of the scoring matrix, the rep stops trusting the score and goes back to gut feel.
+We initially built our own internal scoring model with 32 criteria.
+Within three months, we stripped it down to 11.
+The simpler model actually predicted conversions better because the signal-to-noise ratio improved.

 They’re not calibrated against outcomes.
 The initial scoring weights are guesses.
 Educated guesses, maybe, but guesses.
 A webinar attendance gets 15 points because it felt important, not because historical data showed webinar attendees convert at a specific rate.
 Without calibration against actual conversion data, scoring models drift from reality within months.

 There’s no feedback loop.
-Sales reps accept or reject MQLs every day through their actions — they follow up on some and ignore others.
+Sales reps accept or reject MQLs every day through their actions.
+They follow up on some and ignore others.
 That rejection data almost never flows back into the scoring model.
 The model continues to send leads that sales has implicitly told you they don’t want.

 They conflate fit with engagement.
 A VP of Engineering at a perfect-fit account who visited one blog post gets the same score as an intern at a poor-fit company who downloaded every whitepaper.
 These are fundamentally different situations that require different scores and different actions.

-This post covers how to build a scoring model that avoids these failures and — more importantly — how to get sales to actually use it.
+This post covers how to build a scoring model that avoids these failures and, more importantly, how to get sales to actually use it.

 Start Simple: Fit + Engagement